 14) Regional Adiposity

-Regional adiposity or fatty deposits that accumulate in certain areas such as along the top of the neck, on the rump, behind the withers, or around the genitalia are a reliable indicator of metabolic disease.
+Regional adiposity or fatty deposits that accumulate in certain areas such as along the top of the neck, on the rump, or behind the shoulder are a reliable indicator of metabolic disease.

 What to Do if Your Horse Shows Signs of Laminitis